tbishaw-stat6250/course-questions-wiki/week-07/README.md

 - *Question* (ldai4-stat6250): How is a new data set created from an existing SAS data set?
 - *Question* (xyin6-stat6250): Which step will be excuted first?
 SET statement or DATA statement?
 - Question (lsun20-stat6250): What the difference about the DROP/KEEP= option in DATA and SET statement?
+- *Question* (sbagdi-stat6250)- How to create a new dataset from an existing one?